 Becoming minimalist helped us pay of $95 000 worth of debt and there’s no way we’re ever going back down that road again.
 Living pay cheque to pay cheque is stressful in the extreme.
 We got caught up in that vicious circle because we weren’t living mindfully.
 While never big shoppers, but we spent without thinking and lived beyond our means.

 It’s really not that hard, it just takes a certain amount of focus and a decent plan.
-Get yourself a good financial advisor and make a budget.
+The first step is making a budget.
 Sporty created an awesome spreadsheet for tracking our monthly expenses.
-Let me know if you’d like the template, I’m sure she can be persuaded to share it. 🙂